 CAO and employment contract

-As an employer, you must state in the individual employment contract whether a CAO applies and precisely which one.
+As an employer, you must state in the individual employment contract whether a CAO applies and which one.
 When a CAO applies, it applies to all employees.
 If the CAO and an employment contract contradict each other, the CAO prevails.

 CAO not compulsory: make arrangements on terms of employment

-If a collective agreement is not compulsory, you make your own agreements with your employees.
+If a collective labour agreement is not compulsory, you make your own agreements with your employees.
 You can lay these down in regulations, such as a staff handbook, or in an individual employment contract.
 However, the general rules of employment law do apply.
 These can be found, for example, in the Minimum Wage Act, the Working Hours Act and the Civil Code (Book 7, from Article 610 onwards, in Dutch).

 This article is related to: